COULD YOU BECOME A COOKHILL PARISH COUNCILLOR?

 - Complete your nomination form.
 Put all your personal details and those of the two people supporting your nomination on the form – all three of you must sign it.
 All three of you must include your Electoral Register number (available from your Electoral Services Office).
 The technical name for the two people supporting your nomination are Proposer and Seconder.

 - Return your completed nomination form in person.
 Don’t forget to send your form back by the deadline time and date.
 If you don’t you will not be able to stand in the election!
-The May 2015 Elections are now over.

 Another way to become a councillor is by co-option.
 This is where the council chooses someone to fill a vacancy and this occurs if insufficient candidates are proposed for seats at an election; either at an ordinary election, which occurs every four years, or when a seat falls vacant at other times.
 In addition, if a casual vacancy occurs between elections, the council must find out if the electors want an election before they can co-opt.